 At the conclusion of our walking tour of Bilbao we jumped back on the coach just beside El Arenal park and enjoyed the short drive (around a kilometre) to the area of the city called Abandoibarra.
 Historically, this area was an industrial zone, home of shipyards and freight-handling buildings when vessels came much further down the Nervión river than they do these days.
 In the 1990s a programme of regeneration to transform the area into one for leisure and tourism started up.
 Some before and after photographs of this area of Bilbao can be seen here: Abandoibarra Masterplan.

 From a distance the most obvious sight of new development is the Iberdrolar Tower (architect: César Pelli) but the place we’d come to see – indeed, probably, most tourists come to see – was the Frank Gehry-designed Guggenheim Museum.
+It really was designed that way and isn’t the result of a too-proud architect refusing to acknowledge he shouldn’t have built his prototype model from chocolate and left it on the parcel shelf in the back of his car on a sunny day.

 A criticism of this point in the cruise excursion, though, is that we spent an awful lot of time in the atrium hearing the history of the area and the building, the materials, the design choices, the critics’ views, etc. While a lovely place and a very informative talk from a very knowledgeable guide the things we’d really come to see were the exhibits.
 Revisiting my argument from the walking tour of Bilbao portion of this organised trip, had the two elements been reversed in the order in which they were undertaken we could have heard this history on the coach on the approach to the Guggenheim Museum giving us extra time to see what it was housing.